Creamy Mashed Potatoes

 Prep the potatoes

-Peel the Yukon Golds and cut into even 1.5 inch chunks so they cook at the same pace.
+Peel the Yukon Gold potatoes and cut them into even 1 1/2 inch chunks.

-Rinse quickly in cold water to remove surface starch for a cleaner mash.
+Rinse the chunks under cold water to remove excess surface starch.

 -